-Lexus is offering £3,500 off the CT and UX, and £4,000 off the ES, NX, RX and RX L, potentially making it more affordable to switch to Lexus’ hybrid range.
+Lexus is offering £3,500 off the UX, and £4,000 off the ES, NX, RX and RX L, potentially making it more affordable to switch to Lexus’ hybrid range.
 Eligible cars and commercial vehicles need to have been registered before 1 October 2012, and you must have been the registered owner for at least six months to take advantage.
 The scrappage scheme can’t be used in conjunction with any other offers but the savings apply to finance as well as cash buyers.
-The scheme runs until 31 March 2021.
+The scheme runs until 30 June 2021.

 Read more about the Lexus scrappage scheme here.

 The Mazda scrappage scheme focuses on CO2 emissions.
 Applying only to new Mazda models that emit 160g/km of CO2 or less, buyers can receive a £3,000 subsidy against a Mazda2, MX-5, Mazda6, and the new CX-30, £3,500 against the new Mazda3 and £4,000 against a CX-5 SUV.
 The pure-electric Mazda MX-30 is also eligible for a £2,000 discount and includes a free home charger installation.
 Any Mazda model that produces more than that amount of CO2 is exempt from the savings, while the 100th Anniversary editions are also exempt.

 Participating trade-in cars must have been registered no later than 31 December 2011 and must have been in your name for at least 60 days.
 Trade-in vehicles will be responsibly recycled by Mazda's scrappage partner, CarTakeBack, with 95% of components saved from landfill.
 The scheme applies to new Mazda models registered by June 30 2021

 Read more about the Mazda scrappage scheme here.